From Paris with Love (film): Plot

 Ultimately, Reese learns that the terrorists are targeting a summit meeting.
 During dinner at Reese's apartment, Wax realizes, due to her roommate inadvertently revealing the terrorist's codeword 'Rose' during a phone call, that Reese's fiancée Caroline is a sleeper agent who was assigned to infiltrate them.
 Wax shoots the roommate dead, and proves to Reese that the entire apartment was bugged, and that there was a locator transmitter in the ring she gave Reese.
 When confronted, Caroline shoots Reese in the shoulder and escapes through a window, before a car picks her up on the street below.

-Caroline plans to detonate an explosive vest at the summit while the other remaining terrorist speeds towards a U.S. motorcade in an attempted suicide attack, although Wax destroys the vehicle with a rocket launcher just in time.
-Reese then finds Caroline at the summit and attempts to dissuade her from carrying out her mission, but she attempts to detonate her vest anyway and Reese is ultimately forced to kill her, telling her that he loves her one final time before pulling the trigger.
+Caroline plans to detonate an explosive vest at the summit while the other remaining terrorist speeds towards a U.S. motorcade in an attempted suicide attack.
+However, Wax destroys the vehicle with a rocket launcher just in time.
+Reese then finds Caroline at the summit and attempts to dissuade her from carrying out her mission, but she tries to detonate her vest anyway.
+Ultimately, Reese is forced to kill her, telling her that he loves her one final time before pulling the trigger.

 As Wax leaves Paris, Reese escorts him to his plane, where Wax offers a full-time partnership.
 Reese tells Wax that he needs to go back to his apartment to take care of some things, but Wax informs him that it's already been dealt with.
 Wax, knowing the real reason Reese wanted to go back to his apartment, gives him 3 miniature pictures of Reese and Caroline, saying that it's 'something to remember her by'.
 The two play a game of chess on the tarmac, placing their handguns on a utility cart, Reese revealing that he is now carrying a Desert Eagle pistol, and Wax welcomes him to the club as his partner.